Family Law Jurisdiction in California

 A court may only make orders if it has been given authority by the legislature to make orders in that particular type of case.
 For instance, a bankruptcy court cannot order a dissolution of marriage, a family court does not probate an estate, and a small claims court cannot adjudicate a personal injury case.

 The legislature gives different courts the ability to act in different situations so that the court has the authority to make orders in that particular area of law.
 Without that authority, the court lacks the subject matter jurisdiction to make an order.

-Subject matter jurisdiction for family law proceedings is with the Superior Court through Family Code Section 200 and includes most of the issues that a divorcing couple would face in a family law situation such as support, custody, and property division.
+Subject matter jurisdiction for family law proceedings is with the Superior Court through Family Code Section 200 and includes most of the issues that a divorcing couple would face in a family law situation such as child support, custody dispute, and property division.